Fedex100/awesome-dotnet-core/README.md

   * [parser](https://github.com/graphql-dotnet/parser) - A lexer and parser for GraphQL in .NET.

 ### Application Frameworks
+* [anyservice](https://github.com/saturn72/AnyService) - AnyService is the fastest way to REST using aspnet core.
+Create full blown RESTful API in minutes!
 * [akka.net](https://github.com/akkadotnet/akka.net/tree/netcore) - Toolkit and runtime for building highly concurrent, distributed, and fault tolerant event-driven applications on .NET & Mono. `Stable version only works for 4.5.x, but development version is available for .NET Core 1.0`
 * [ASP.NET MVC](https://github.com/aspnet/Mvc) - Model view controller framework for building dynamic web sites with clean separation of concerns, including the merged MVC, Web API, and Web Pages w/ Razor.
 * [CQRSlite](https://github.com/gautema/CQRSlite) - Lightweight framework for helping writing CQRS and Eventsourcing applications in C#.